fmcyamwe/comp4104A1/README.txt

  we can't use barriers or anything in the Agent or Eater class.
 We also assume this in Q5, except we assume an exception (which you'll find below in the Q5 section).
 The difference between this and Q 5 is that we wouldn't need to poll here once we return to the Eater thread like we do in Q5 to see if we're done our haircut.

+ -We assume that when the question says the Agent unblocks the one Eater with the remaining ingredient it means that that's the overall effect and not that we must wake up only the one Eater.
+Using only the monitor's wait and notify calls we can't single out any thread.

- -We assume a start latch is allowed.
+ -We assume a start latch is allowed to allow the threads to begin execution at the same time(-ish).

  -We assume that the passed-in runtime is the time at which the program should start gracefully exiting.
 That is to say when the timer goes off, we don't abruptly interrupt all of the threads and then exit.
 Because of this, we end up running a little longer than the